lf-edge/ekuiper/docs/en_US/guide/sources/builtin/redis.md

 <span style="background:green;color:white">lookup table source</span>

 eKuiper provides built-in support for looking up data in Redis.
 The Redis Source Connector allows eKuiper to ingest data from a Redis instance, enabling real-time stream processing based on Redis data.
-With its in-memory data structure store capabilities, Redis is a vital tool in many applications' data architectures.
+With its in-memory data structure store capabilities, Redis is a vital tool in many application data architectures.
 Integrating it with eKuiper stream processing expands the realm of possibilities for real-time analytics and decision-making.

 ::: tip